pce-uw-jscript400/w2-express/readme.md

 * **Question:** Take a minute to look through the installed packages and describe the purpose of each one.
 Don't just copy and paste from something online!

-* **Your Answer: test and devDependencies - are packages that are not needed after deployment nad are not pushed to production express minimized
+* **Your Answer: test and devDependencies - are packages that are not needed after deployment and are not pushed to production express minimized

 ---